kavitahkulkarni/Event-Planner/README.md

 Please feel free to provide your experience and feedback.

-##Installing from Source
+##Usage

+###Development environment:
     - Clone/download this repository
     - Run `npm install` to install dependencies
-  - Host over localhost and open dist/index.html in your browser
+    - Run `gulp` to build and serve the application on localhost
+    - Everytime you save the changes in source code, changes are reflected in the browser

+###Build and run in production environment:
+    - Clone/download this repository
+    - Run `npm install` to install dependencies
+    - Run `gulp serve:dist` to build and serve the application on localhost

 ##Submitting an issue
 You can use the [gittHub issue tracker](https://github.com/kavitahkulkarni/Event-Planner/issues) to track bugs and features.
 When submitting a bug report, please include as much details as possible.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.